 Examine tie points to be sure they are adequate, accessible and not in the way.
 (I’ve wracked my knee many times against tie points welded in an exposed location.)

-Tie points should be located in convenient locations based on the intended loads, or (as in most of our designs) have adjustable positioning.
+Tie points should be in convenient locations based on the intended use, or (as in most of our designs) have adjustable positioning.
 Dedicated tie points for specific loads (like motorcycles or ATV’s) must be strong enough to hold the item in place.

-That brings up the next item -- Fenders.
+That brings up the next item — Fenders.
 There are all sorts of fenders available from stamped steel to plastic, fiberglass or wood.
 They come square, rounded or as pasture fenders.
 Mostly they do the same job, so looks and taste are the big reasons for consideration.

 Added Storage compartments like the tongue box in the picture can make a nice addition to a trailer.
 As with this box, a nice weather tight (and/or secure) place to put tools, tie-downs and other items can be very useful.

 Concluding Thoughts …

 Trailer options are mostly a matter of taste and need – and perhaps a matter of what things work with in a particular design.
 Several typical options for both safety and utility are listed here for reference and consideration, but the sky is the limit.
 Personally, I think customizing with options that improve utility and function is awesome.
 Make the trailer unique.
 Make it yours.

 Trailer plans, from us, with lots of options for versatility are available at MechanicalElements.com